zalando/restful-api-guidelines/performance/Performance.md

 ## {{ book.should }} gzip Compression

-Compress the payload of your API’s responses with gzip (GNU zip), unless there’s a good reason not to — for example,  you are serving so many requests that the time to compress becomes a bottleneck.
+Compress the payload of your API’s responses with gzip, unless there’s a good reason not to — for example,  you are serving so many requests that the time to compress becomes a bottleneck.
 This helps to transport data faster over the network (fewer bytes) and makes frontends respond faster.